andsalves/doctrine-elastic/README.md

 Please see https://github.com/andsalves/doctrine-elastic/blob/master/docs/creating-an-elastic-entity-manager-instance.md

 ### Creating a working DoctrineElastic Entity
-Just like Doctrine, we need to set some annotations in our entities, here is an example:
+Just like Doctrine, we need to set some annotations in our entities, here's an example:
 ```php
 <?php
 namespace DoctrineElastic\Entity;